Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 Using KiwiSaver to Buy a Home in Australia

-Australian lenders generally accept KiwiSaver-sourced deposit funds and treat them as genuine savings, because the balance has been accumulated through regular contributions over the years.
-They’ll typically want a letter from the KiwiSaver provider confirming the approved withdrawal amount, alongside standard genuine savings evidence for the rest of the deposit.
-The withdrawal itself usuallytakes four to six weeks to process from application, so building this lead time into your purchase timeline is essential.
+Once funds are released under FHSS, Australian lenders generally accept them as part of your deposit and treat them as genuine savings, because the underlying balance has been accumulated through regular contributions over time.
+Lenders typically want documentation showing the source and release of the funds, alongside standard genuine savings evidence for the rest of your deposit.

 Using New Zealand Income for an Australian Mortgage